Posted on Thursday, October 06, 2016

 Many professional painters use a tinted primer before painting.
 This is an inexpensive way to bring your walls close to their final intended color before adding the more pricey topcoat.
 Ask about this at your paint store if you are painting a bold or dark color.

 ALLBRiGHT 1-800-PAINTING offers interior and exterior residential painting services to homeowners living in the Greater Los Angeles Areas.
-Check out our Ultimate Homeowner's Guide to Painting Your Home
+Don't miss our our Ultimate Homeowner's Guide to Painting Your Home.